 Common Tax Deferral Options

-Four common deal structure approaches result in tax deferrals.
-They are: (i) receiving TopCo or Parent Company equity, (ii) retaining joint venture ownership in your hospital, (iii) Notes, and (iv) earnouts.
+Four common deal structure approaches result in tax deferrals. (i) Notes, (ii) receiving TopCo or Parent Company equity, (iii) retaining joint venture ownership in your hospital, and (iv) earnouts.
 In each of these instances, a portion of the purchase price isn’t paid at closing.
 Instead, it’s paid in future years, thus delaying your tax burden until the cash is received in those future years.